Skip to main content

 Alternate routing of capacitors.

 • Place larger non-polarized capacitors and tantalum capacitors near the pin or device in ascending order of capacitance value.
-Tantalums capacitors provide current faster than the system power supply.
+Tantalum capacitors provide current faster than the system power supply.
 These capacitors recharge the high-frequency capacitors more quickly than the system supply can respond.

 In the figure shown below, the capacitor with the lowest value (C13) is put closest to the device power pin, followed by C2, and C14.
 The tantalum can be placed above or below the device as long as it is close to U1 and will not affect the performance.